Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Verify all the entries before handing over the cheque.
 A single wrong information (date, account number, or recipient name) can instantly result in dishonour.
 Also, remember to make sure the cheque is not torn, damaged, or outdated.

 In case you have changed your signature, let the bank know so that there is no miscommunication.
-Such discrepancies can result in an invalid cheque, delayed payments, and a decreased CIBIL score.
+Such discrepancies can result in an invalid cheque, delayed payments, and a cheque bounce will affect CIBIL score.

 Confirm your balance before issuing a cheque.
-Keep a reminder in case regular transactions happen in the account to avoid the situation.
+Keep a reminder in case regular transactions happen in the account to avoid situations like cheque bounce CIBIL effect.
 You can also enable a low-balance alert, which will help you monitor the bank balance regularly.

 When issuing post-dated cheques, track your account balance.
 You should make sure that you have enough funds around the cheque date.
 This will help you maintain your financial reputation with the lenders, vendors, and the bank.